Go Inside Taylor Lautner and Taylor Dome's Tropical Honeymoon - E! Online

 The couple set off on their holiday after tying the knot under a canopy in front of about 90 family and friends at Epoch Estate Wines on Nov.
 11 in Paso Robles, Calif.
 Now, the newlyweds are offering their fans another glimpse into their ultra private, lush honeymoon with a series of three photos for E!
 News.

-In photos, Lautner, 30, and Dome, 25, are seen on a sunset, seaside dinner at the resort's restaurant the Rock, which is perched on a cliff above the Pacific.
+In photos, Lautner, 30, and Dome, 25, are seen on a sunset, seaside dinner at one of the resort's signature dining experiences perched on a cliff above the Pacific.

 Toasting the camera, the bride—a registered nurse—wore a long sundress with an unbuttoned white shirt over it.
 Meanwhile, the groom kept it classic but casual in a short sleeved, collared black shirt and matching pants.